ciiram/TFBind/Readme.md

 In the same folder include the following files

 1. refGene.txt, this is the refseq file corresponding  to the genome used in the study.
-For example if using hg_19 download it here
+For example if using hg_19 download it [here](http://hgdownload.cse.ucsc.edu/goldenpath/hg19/database/refGene.txt.gz)
 2. The bedfile with the binding sites
+3. A list of genes (allGenes.txt is included here for human genes)

 To run the program open an Ipython shell and type